Choonholic/ChzzkDownloader/doc/chzzk_launcher_manual.md

 * **JSON-RPC Server: Host Address** - Sets the host address of the JSON-RPC server.
 * **JSON-RPC Server: Port** - Sets the port number for the JSON-RPC server.
-* **Instance Shutdown Methods** - The Shutdown Method can be predefined, eliminating the need to select it each time in the Exit dialog.

 ### Directory